Full of flavor and tossed with cubes of mozzarella and a vinaigrette, this chilled Caprese Rice Salad with Bacon is perfect for lunch or a potluck!

 - I recommend choosing a good quality, smoked bacon.
 Find a local bacon producer if you can!
 It makes a difference to use a well-smoked bacon that you can really taste in every bite.
 I like Dakin Farms of Vermont and North Country Smokehouse of New Hampshire.

 💬 Tell me what you think of this deelish salad!
-Leave a comment below and a rating on the recipe!
+Leave a comment below.

 Ingredients